 Chase credit card purchase protection covers you for up to $50,000 annually for lost, damaged or stolen items purchased with an eligible Chase card.
 Claims must be filed within 120 days of the incident in order to be eligible.
 Protection covers the cardholder and the recipient of items purchased as gifts on an eligible Chase credit card.… read full answer

 When you file a claim, Chase will either repair or replace the item, at the Benefit Administrator’s discretion.
-In some cases, you will reimbursed for the purchase price of your item as reflected on your Chase credit card statement.
+In some cases, you will be reimbursed for the purchase price of your item as reflected on your Chase credit card statement.

 Here is how Chase credit card purchase protection works:

 You will receive a claim form when you file.
-Fill out the form completely, and provide any requested documentation within 120 days of the occurrence.
+Fill out the form completely and provide any requested documentation within 120 days of the occurrence.

 Required documents include the signed claim form, a copy of your Chase credit card statement to verify the item was purchased on your card.
 If applicable, you will also need to provide a fire or police report within 48 hours of the occurrence.
 If the item can be repaired, send a copy of either a repair estimate or paid receipt for repairs.